Overfishing: A Current Serious Environmental Problem

 The map below shows the biodiversity of The Mediterranean Sea (Coll et al., 2010).

-Starting from 1970s, overfishing began in the Mediterranean Sea which is caused by the high percentage of unsustainably harvested fish populations.
+Starting from 1970s, overfishing began in the Mediterranean Sea and caused a high percentage of unsustainably harvested fish populations.

 As a result of that, 90 percent of its fish populations is exploited in excess and makes the Mediterranean the world’s most overfished sea.